OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Gathering network information

-If you network uses a DHCP server, OpenIndiana can be configured to automatically obtain it's network information.
+If your network uses a DHCP server, OpenIndiana can be configured to automatically obtain it's network information.
 If a DHCP server is not available, then you will need to manually configure your network settings.

 Obtain the following information: